On the Number of Cosmic Strings: Discussion and results

-depends on $\Delta$ as well as on the ratio between the angular diameter distances from source to string (lens), $D_{ls}$, and from source to observer, $D_{os}$, and on the angle $\theta$ between the string direction and the line of sight, not all the strings contained in the sphere of the optical sources can be observed through their gravitational lensing effects.
-For a straight string segment lying at $z$ close to the upper limit of the optical range the corresponding lensing angle would be on the border of observability ($< 0.07^{\prime \prime}$), being $D_{ls} \ll D_{os}$, even in the ideal case $sin \theta = 1$, although $N(z)$ is still quite large (on average about 270).
-For the most distant sources at $z \sim 6-7$ therefore the string-lens is required to be at $z \lesssim 5$ in order to yield observable effects.
-For non ideal strings an additional factor less than unity for $\theta \neq \pi/2$ restricts the strings that have more probability to be observed to those located at redshifts around $z \lesssim 2$ (where the average number of string segments is expected to be $< 60$), which implies a cut on the highest values of $z$ in the optical sources range at redshifts where the expected number of string segments is quite large.
-Setting a lower bound to the possible redshifts where one can reasonably suppose to find more than one string across the visible universe at the redshift of the transition matter-dark energy results in a further reduction of the probability of observing gravitational lensing events for the most distant and rare sources.
+Since the lensing angle depends on $\Delta$ as well as on the ratio between the angular diameter distances from source to string (lens), $D_{ls}$, and from source to observer, $D_{os}$, and on the angle $\theta$ between the string direction and the line of sight, not all the strings contained in the sphere of the optical sources can be observed through their gravitational lensing effects.
+For a straight string segment lying at $z$ close to the upper limit of the optical range the corresponding lensing angle would be on the border of observability ($\lesssim 0.05^{\prime \prime}$), being $D_{ls} \ll D_{os}$, even in the ideal case $sin \theta = 1$, although $N(z)$ is still quite large for NG strings compared to the AH case being, for instance, in a $\Lambda$CDM cosmology, respectively $\sim 250$ and $\sim 50$.
+For the most distant sources at $z_s \sim 6-7$, therefore, the string-lens is required to be at $z \lesssim 5$ in order to yield observable effects.
+For non ideal strings an additional factor less than unity for $\theta \neq \pi/2$ restricts the strings that have more probability to be observed to those located at redshifts around $z \lesssim 2$ (where on average the number of string segments is expected to be $< 55$ for the NG and $< 12$ for the AH model).
+This implies a cut for the lens location on the highest values of $z$ in the optical sources range at redshifts where the expected number of string segments, at least in the NG case, is sufficiently large.
+Setting a lower bound to the possible redshifts where one can reasonably suppose to find more than one string across the observed sky at the redshift of the transition matter-dark energy, results in a further reduction of the probability of observing gravitational lensing events for the large number of sources (quasars and galaxies) distributed around $z_s \sim 2$ as well as for the most distant and rare sources.